Our life is a journey, idea is the guide. Without the guide everything stops.

 Our team analyzed competitors that solve similar problems.

-If you use Lean Canvas for your startup, then you can add an additional block to the business model canvas that describes a possible solution for each problem.
+If you use Lean Canvas for your startup, you can add a block to the business model canvas for an app that describes a possible solution to each problem.

 Strava is the best tool for sharing results and feedback, is an indispensable route planner, and is an effective tool for managing your health.